STEAMBOAT SPRINGS — With spring in full swing, it’s time to begin planning this summer’s garden.

 “We’re on the hot spring’s aquifer,” Buratovich said.

-With a quick season, research what you could grow
+With a quick season, .

 Routt County’s developing season is around 60 to eighty days, depending on where inside the county someone is growing, Buratovich said.